 The checking account is the most used financial account in your life.
-Every paycheck flows through it.
-Every bill gets paid from it.
-Every coffee purchase clears it.
+Every paycheck flows through it and every bill gets paid from it.
 And yet most Americans use whatever checking account they opened in college, at whatever bank was convenient, paying fees and earning nothing without ever questioning whether there's something better.

 There usually is.